 The major problem with all Salesforce ISV packaging organizations is that all the code is kept in an encrypted state.
-So, there is no way to retrieve that code from the packaging organization by using any automated tools.
-Hence, we recommend to deploy the latest code in a developer organization before the code is deployed in the packaging organization.
+Therefore, there is no way to retrieve that code from the packaging organization by using any automated tools.
+Hence, we recommend deploying the latest code in a developer organization before the code is deployed in the packaging organization.
 This will ensure that you have an organization from which you can replicate the source quote for your development and testing purposes.

 The actual code promotion path for a typical Salesforce customer looks like: